 Much has been said and written about the limits of musical expression.
 Without adopting such and such a rule, without seeking to answer any of the vast questions raised by this or that system, I shall simply say why I have given such titles to these four parts, and sometimes use quite unusual terms.

 It is not a question here of imitative music, still less music seeking its own justification, the reason for its effect, its value, in an extra musical environment.
 The first piece is a scherzo, the second an allegro, the third and the fourth an andante and a largo, but each of them corresponds, in my case, to a particular moment of existence, to a particular disposition of the imagination.
 Why should I not point it out?
 The musical element will always subsist, and the expression can only gain by it, executing it, without renouncing it, it is inspired by the very idea of the composer.
 Such a name and a thing seem to clash, taken in a material sense, which, in the intellectual domain, combine perfectly.
 I believe, then, that I ought to be better understood and better interpreted with these indications, however ambitious they appear at first glance.
+Let me, moreover, be permitted to invoke Beethoven's authority.
+It is well known that towards the end of his career this great man was working on a catalog of his principal works, in which he was to be instructed on what plan, what remembrance, what kind of inspiration the work had been conceived.

-I. 20 ans (at 20 years) Très vite' (very fast) - The plan of this sonata is quite unique for the time, as each movement is slower than the previous one, and the sonata opens with the movement with the quickest tempo, a scherzo.
+I. 20 ans (at 20 years) Très vite' (very fast) -The plan of this sonata is quite unique for the time, as each movement is slower than the previous one, and the sonata opens with the movement with the quickest tempo, a scherzo.
 This musical portrayal of a twenty year old man begins with spirit and brashness as the music begins in D major, and ends up with a chord in B minor:

+A more lyrical theme plays out and the opening material makes another appearance.
+The lyrical theme returns on chords in the right hand accompanied by arpeggios in the left.
+A short coda in B major brings the movement to a close.
 II.
 30 ans (at 30 years) Assez vite (quite fast) - The next movement is not only the longest of the sonata, but it contains much of the extreme technical and interpretive difficulties of the work.
 It is a musical representation of the Faust legend, and is complete with musical representations of Faust, The Devil and Margaurite.
 There has been discussion among musicians and musicologists as to how this sonata movement may have inspired Franz Liszt in his writing of his Piano Sonata In B Minor.
 Eight years separate the publication of Alkan's sonata (1847) and Liszt's (1854) so it is possible that Liszt saw the music of Alkan's sonata.
 But there is no evidence that he did, nor a clue that Alkan's sonata was ever performed in public until the 1970's.
 Alkan gives the tempo designation of Satanically to the beginning of the music, which begins in the rare key of D-sharp minor and represents Faust:

 The first section of this movement proceeds in dramatic fashion with rumbling, dashing music until the Devil himself shows up.
 There is no mistaking who it is, for Alkan marks his entrance in the music.
 The Devil's theme is in B major, pompous, loud and saunters in a slightly off-kilter rhythm: